MichaelCurrin/learn-to-code/recommended.md

 Edit markdown files on Github using your browser.

+- Features
+- Import your Github repos
 	- The editor makes it easy to apply formatting using buttons rather than typing it up.
-It includes a preview alongside the edit view, unlike Github's editor which switches between edit and preview modes.
+	- It includes a preview alongside the edit view, unlike Github's editor which switches between edit and preview modes.
+	- It has buttons for bold, italics, hyperlink, etc.
+	- It autosaves every few minutes (committing any changes), which takes the friction out of saving files.
 - Edit and sync files on the following platforms
 	- Dropbox
 	- Github - When you link these, you can choose to include or exclude private repo access.